jreiher2003/Web-Development-with-Flask/lesson 3 - Databases/asciichan/README.md

 #### First Version  (master)
-flask development web server and sqlalachemy with bootstrap.
+flask development web server and sqlalchemy with bootstrap.
 This version is just for development and practice using the 3 tech sources.

 #### Second Version  (GAE)